An app for the better pedestrian walks

 Or app called Walkstreets was released in AppStore this morning.
+UPD: here is Android version.
 Before that we spent nearly a year brainstorming, testing the hypothesis, developing, working on the data and the methods, building several models of noize sensors, and a whole lot of the app interfaces.
 We will talk about the work we’ve done later, but now we a ready to tell what Walkstreets is and how it works.

-Walkstreets is an app (so far iPhone only) creating happy and comfortable pedestrian routes in the city.
+Walkstreets is an app creating happy and comfortable pedestrian routes in the city.
 Most of the navigation apps usually make pedestrian routes as short and as fast as possible not regarding the urban environment.
 Using the open data we tried to create a router for a human, not for a car.

 The first version of Walkstreets has three route priorities: